abdelkoudos/ML-Project-Implantations-/README.md

 Specialization Overview
 The Machine Learning Specialization covers various aspects of machine learning, including supervised learning, unsupervised learning, and practical applications.
 The specialization consists of the following courses:

-Course 1: Introduction to Machine Learning
-Course 2: Supervised Learning Techniques
+Course 1: Supervised Machine Learning: Regression and Classification Course 2: Supervised Learning Techniques
-Course 3: Unsupervised Learning and Dimensionality Reduction Repository Structure
+Course 3: Unsupervised Learning and Reinforcement Learning

+Repository Structure
 This repository is organized into separate folders, each corresponding to a course in the specialization.
 Inside each course folder, you will find the graded practical tasks that I completed along with any necessary resources or datasets.

-├── Course 1 - Introduction to Machine Learning
-│   ├── Task 1 - Linear Regression
+├── Course 1 - Supervised Machine Learning: Regression and Classification │   ├── Task 1 - Linear Regression
 │   ├── Task 2 - Logistic Regression
-│   ├── ...
-│   └── Task N - ...
-├── Course 2 - Supervised Learning Techniques
+├── Course 2 - Advanced Algorithms
 │   ├── Task 1 - Decision Trees
 │   ├── Task 2 - Support Vector Machines
-│   ├── ...
-│   └── Task N - ...
-├── Course 3 - Unsupervised Learning and Dimensionality Reduction
+├── Course 3 - Unsupervised Learning and Reinforcement Learning
 │   ├── Task 1 - K-means Clustering
 │   ├── Task 2 - Principal Component Analysis
-│   ├── ...
-│   └── Task N - ...
 ├── Certificates
 │   ├── Course 1 Certificate.pdf
 │   ├── Course 2 Certificate.pdf